zinabb/alberta-oil-dashboard/README.md

 ## About

+### 📊 Project Overview

-This dashboard was developed as a data visualization and forecasting tool to analyze Alberta’s crude oil production trends.
+This dashboard was developed to visualize and forecast Alberta’s crude oil production trends using real-time government data.

-Built using **Microsoft Visual Studio**, the project utilizes:
-- **Python** as the core language
+🔧 **Built With**:
+- **Python**, Flask
-- **HTML**, **CSS/SCSS**, **JavaScript**, **Bootstrap**, and **Plotly** for frontend design
+- **HTML**, **CSS/SCSS**, **JavaScript**, **Bootstrap**
+- **Plotly** for interactive charts
-- Early prototyping in **MATLAB**, later transitioned into a fully interactive Flask web app
+- Prototyped in **MATLAB**, transitioned to a full-stack web app in **Visual Studio**

-📡 **Real-time data** is sourced from the **Government of Alberta’s public API**, ensuring the insights reflect the latest available data.
-The dashboard includes:
+📡 **Live Data Source**:
+- Government of Alberta’s public API

+🔍 **Features**:
-- Key KPIs
+- Key performance indicators (KPIs)
-- Correlation matrices
+- Correlation analysis
-- Forecasting models (Simple Linear Regression, ARIMA)
+- Forecasting models (Linear Regression, ARIMA)
-- Domain-specific visuals like the Exponential Decline Curve
+- Industry-specific visuals (e.g., Exponential Decline Curve)

-The layout follows a clean, modular design with a strong emphasis on clarity, usability, and data storytelling.
+The layout prioritizes clarity, interactivity, and policy relevance—designed with modern data storytelling in mind.

 ---

-### 👩‍💻 Zinab Bin Sumait
+### 👩‍💻 About Me – Zinab Bin Sumait
-**Aspiring Energy and Data Analyst **
+**Aspiring Energy & Data Analyst**

-This dashboard represents both a **personal milestone** and a **professional foundation**.
-I started coding in **January 2025**, sparked by a desire to bring economic and energy data to life.
+This dashboard is my first full-stack technical project, and it represents a meaningful step in my journey.
+I began coding in **January 2025** with the goal of turning energy data into actionable insights.

-After completing an *Introduction to the Oil and Gas Industry* course at **Mount Royal University** in **December 2024**, I developed this project to explore Alberta’s vital role in global energy.
+🎓 After completing an *Introduction to the Oil & Gas Industry* course at **Mount Royal University** in **December 2024**, I was inspired to explore Alberta’s energy sector from a data-driven lens.

-🛠️ This dashboard is my **first technical project**, built entirely through self-learning and passion for energy analytics.

-> This work bridges strategy, data science, and energy.
+📈 With a **Bachelor of Commerce in International Business Strategy** from the **University of Calgary (June 2024)**, I bring a foundation in strategy — now combined with analytics.

-> My goal is to grow at the intersection of **economics, energy, and technology**, and contribute meaningfully to Alberta’s evolving energy sector.
+> My work lives at the intersection of **economics, energy, and technology** —
+> and I'm committed to supporting informed, data-driven decision-making in Alberta’s resource sector.

-[View My Resume](#) <!-- Replace with actual link if you'd like -->
+[View My Resume](#) <!-- Replace with your actual resume link -->

 ---